BespokeSynth/BespokeSynth/CONTRIBUTING.md

 - The project team will label the issue accordingly.
 - A team member will try to reproduce the issue with your provided steps.
 If there are no reproduction steps or no obvious way to reproduce the issue, the team will ask you for those steps and mark the issue as `need more info`.
 Bugs with the `need more info` tag will not be addressed until they are reproduced.
-- If the team is able to reproduce the issue, they likely will mention this in the issue, as well as possibly add other tags (such as the size or priority), and the issue will be left to be [resolved by a code contributer](#code-contributing).
+- If the team is able to reproduce the issue, they likely will mention this in the issue, as well as possibly add other tags (such as the size or priority), and the issue will be left to be [resolved by a code contributor](#code-contributing).

 ### Suggesting Enhancements